Report: Uber driver streaming “The Voice” just before crash

 The report says police initially determined that Vasquez was not impaired after giving her a field test.

-Several days after the crash, they got search warrants for her two cell phones and served them on three companies, Hulu, Netflix and Google, which owns YouTube.
+Several days after the crash, police got search warrants for her two cell phones and served them on three companies: Hulu, Netflix and Google, which owns YouTube.
 Hulu provided records showing that Vasquez was watching “The Voice” just before the crash, the newspaper reported.

 In the lengthy report, Tempe police wrote that Vasquez “appears to be looking down at the area near her right knee at various points in the video.”
 Sometimes her face “appears to react and show a smirk or laugh at various points during the times that she is looking down.
 Her hands are not visible in the frame of the video during these times.”